SSA Updates the Neurological Listing: Changing the Evaluation of Epilepsy, Cerebral Palsy, and Other Impairments

 SSA will evaluate adherence to prescribed treatment for epilepsy patients under 11.00C, particularly for patients prescribed newer anti-epileptic drugs, by considering whether a claimant has taken medications or followed other treatment procedures as prescribed by a physician for three consecutive months.
 The SSA has always evaluated whether the claimant adheres to prescribed physician treatment.
-However, when the SSA last revised these listings in 1985, blood drug levels were strong indicators for prescribed treatment compliance because therapeutic ranges had been established for anti-epileptic drugs (AEDs) and the ranges were often noted on laboratory results.
+However, when the SSA last revised these listings in 1985, blood drug levels were strong indicators for prescribed treatment compliance because therapeutic ranges had been established for anti-epileptic drugs (AEDs) and the ranges were often noted in the laboratory results.
 However, many newer AEDs do not have established therapeutic levels, making lab results difficult for adjudicators to interpret.
-Removal of the requirement for obtaining blood drug levels addresses this issue and simplifies evaluation of seizures that satisfy the listing criteria.
+Removal of the requirement for obtaining blood drug levels addresses this issue and simplifies the evaluation of seizures that satisfy the listing criteria.
 However, SSA will continue to consider blood drug levels available in the evidence in the context of all evidence in the case record.

 The majority of this information was published in the NOSSCR 2016 July Forum, where the reader can obtain the entire article.
 The SSA will still evaluate the severity of epilepsy based upon the number of breakthrough or uncontrolled seizures that the claimant has on a weekly and monthly basis.
-For further information with regard to neurological disorders and wether you qualify for benefits, please contact our office at 1-800-732-2323 for a free consultation.
+For further information with regard to neurological disorders and whether you qualify for benefits, please contact our office at 1-800-732-2323 for a free consultation.